 Are you interested in finding out how dental implants may benefit you personally?
 Your implant dentist in Northborough is ready to help!

 If your missing teeth are all adjacent to one another, we will likely recommend an implant-supported bridge as the best treatment for you.
 This type of prosthetic has a similar structure to a traditional bridge, but it is supported by implants rather than by the remaining natural teeth.
+A bridge with two implants can typically replace up to five teeth.

 The cost of dental implants varies from person to person and depends on quite a few different factors.
 When you visit us for your consultation, we will provide you with an estimate for the cost of each stage of your treatment so you can accurately assess whether there is room in your budget for dental implants in Northborough.
 Although the price may seem high at first, we strongly encourage patients to make the investment in dental implants.
 The many benefits they offer make them well worth the cost, and in many cases, dental implants will end up paying for themselves over time.